-Any set of slot machines questions is going to tackle the subject of “beating the slots”.
-The faster a player learns that beating the slot is unlikely to happen, the better off they’ll be.
+Any set of slot machine questions is going to tackle the subject of “beating the slots.”
+The faster a player learns that beating the slots is unlikely to happen, the better off they’ll be.
 While strategies exist in blackjack and video poker which should be studied and analyzed, no such tips exist for slot machine gaming.
-The first half of our Part 2 FAQ covers slot machine.

 Don’t sweat the details with online slots.
 Non-peak hours are nothing to be concerned about, while you don’t have to worry about whether the machine’s jackpot money has built up yet–that’s not how slots work.
 It’s best not to worry about cheating.
 Slot machines are meant to be enjoyed, so don’t stress over the strategy options.

 Following this, we answer questions regarding slots tips to help maximize the slot clubs.
 We also go over the sometimes confusing terms like win frequency and payback percentage and a brief mention of the UIGEA.

 Slot Machine Questions Answered

 Only play on the high-limit slots if you can afford to do so.
 As a general rule, it’s best to avoid having any single bet higher than 5% of your bankroll, though some people suggest as low as 1% to 2% or as high as 10%.
 Your bankroll should reflect your economic reality, including only your disposable income (not used for bills, living expenses, child support and those kinds of things).

 Once you have determined whether you can afford to play on high denominations, then yes, it’s better to play on the higher denominations.
 Casinos want to encourage high dollar games, so they offer better odds to the high rollers.